formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 ## Install FormKiQ

+**For installation support, feedback, or updates, [please join our FormKiQ Slack Community](https://join.slack.com/t/formkiqworkspace/shared_invite/zt-22ujpnl76-Zztjyt9Zco7h2f1BYjnxyQ)**

 :::note
 NOTE: Please ensure you've read the Prerequisites above and that AWSServiceRoleforECS has been enabled for your account.
 :::

 The FormKiQ installation process uses [AWS CloudFormation](https://docs.aws.amazon.com/cloudformation).
 AWS CloudFormation is a service that automates the process of creating and managing cloud resources.
 It allows you to easily install and update FormKiQ using a single url.

-To install FormKiQ, select the installation link for the AWS region you want to install FormKiQ to below.
+To install FormKiQ, select the installation link for the AWS region you want to deploy FormKiQ into below:

 | AWS Region    | Install Link |
 | -------- | ------- |